CERN-IT-INNOVATION/quantum-gates/README.md

 # Credits
-Please cite the work using the following Bibtex entry:
+Please cite the work using the following BibTex entry:

 ```text
 @article{PhysRevResearch.5.043210,